places-workshop/2023/cfp.md

   * Concurrency and communication in event processing and business process management

-## Special Issue
+## Proceedings and Journal Special Issue

+The proceedings of PLACES 2023 with accepted research papers will be published as a volume of [EPTCS](https://eptcs.org/).

-Authors of selected papers from PLACES 2023 will be invited to submit extended versions of their workshop papers to a special issue of [Information and Computation](https://www.journals.elsevier.com/information-and-computation) or [JLAMP](https://www.journals.elsevier.com/journal-of-logical-and-algebraic-methods-in-programming) or [FAC](https://dl.acm.org/journal/fac).
+Authors of selected papers from PLACES 2023 will be later invited to submit extended versions of their papers to a special issue of [Information and Computation](https://www.journals.elsevier.com/information-and-computation) or [JLAMP](https://www.journals.elsevier.com/journal-of-logical-and-algebraic-methods-in-programming) or [FAC](https://dl.acm.org/journal/fac).